ccfd/courses/cs2_lab02.md

 ### Exercise
 Implement the Gauss-Legendre method (you can do it in a single loop without function, directly in the main program).
-Compare the results obtained using GLM with previous results, how many sub-divisions `n` are required in trapezoidal/Simpsom methods to reduce the error to the level obtained by the Gauss method using only five nodes ?
+Compare the results obtained using GLM with previous results, how many sub-divisions `n` are required in trapezoidal/Simpson methods to reduce the error to the level obtained by the Gauss-Legendre method using only five nodes ?